X

 Australian researcher and physician, Dr. Peter Ghosh from the University of Sydney has brought an old drug back into the light for arthritis sufferers.
 The drug is called pentosan polysulfate sodium (known in medical circles as PPS).
 To date, trials of the drug involving human patients have been proven highly successful.
 As PPS eliminates pain associated with arthritic disease by acting on bone marrow lesions that cause pain and cartilage degeneration.
 By controlling these lesions there is a reduction in symptoms and pain.

-PPS is a very safe drug and has been successfully used for 70 years to treat urinary infections in women and is FDA-approved and used for the treatment of interstitial cystitis (or painful bladder syndrome) and deep vein thrombosis.
+PPS is a very safe drug and has been successfully used for 70 years to treat urinary infections in women and is FDA-approved and used for the treatment of interstitial cystitis (or painful bladder syndrome), deep vein thrombosis and is fast tracked for use in osteoarthritis.
 The drug is neither an anabolic steroid nor an opioid-based pain reliever so is not considered to enhance performance.

 • Treats bone marrow edema lesions (BMLs)